 Spicy Pumpkin Pie Filling Ingredients

-- 1 cup packed dark brown sugar — I use grannulated white sugar
+- 1 cup packed dark brown sugar — I use granulated white sugar

-- 2 teaspoons ground ginger — I use fresh grated ginger
+- 2 teaspoons ground ginger — I use 1 tablespoon fresh grated ginger

 - 2 teaspoons ground cinnamon